Regularitee/KawaiiMaidMod/README.md

 This mod is includes sound files specific for the Chesthole soundpack.
 If you want to utilize them, you need to copy the relevant files to said soundpack's folder.

+Designed for use with the SomeDeadGuy's tileset: https://github.com/SomeDeadGuy/Cata-MSX-DeadPeopleTileset

 ## Source:

 https://www57.atwiki.jp/cataclyj/pages/224.html